We use cookies to give you a better experience on our website. Learn more about how we use cookies and how you can select your preferences.

 - adverse action.
 For example, a business can't end a contract because a contractor makes a complaint to a regulator about their workplace rights

 - coercion.
-For example, a business cannot threaten to act against a contractor to coerce them not to exercise their workplace rights
+For example, a business cannot threaten to act against a contractor to stop them exercising their workplace rights

 -